natashamcintyre/thermostatchallenge/ReadME.md

 I want the thermostat to have a power saving mode

 As a user
 So that I save money
 I want the power saving mode to have a max temp of 25

 As a user
 So that I don't overheat
 I want the maximum temperature to be 32

+As a user
+So that I save power straight away
+I want power save mode to be on by default

+As a user
+So that I can quickly return to an ambient temperature I would like to quickly reset the temperature to 20 degrees c

 Class     |    Properties  |  Methods
 -|-|-|